 You’re entering the final stretch of your pregnancy.
 It won’t be long before you meet your baby in person.
 Here’s what you have to look forward to this week.

-Your baby is between 17 and 18 inches long and weighs between five and a half to six pounds.
+Your baby is between 17 and 18 inches long and weighs between 5 1/2 to 6 pounds.
 The kidneys are developed and your baby’s liver is functional.
-This is also a week of rapid weight gain for your baby as his or her limbs become plump with fat.
-From this point, your baby will gain around half a pound per week.
+This is also a week of rapid weight gain for your baby as their limbs become plump with fat.
+From this point, your baby will gain around 1/2 pound per week.

 Your doctor may mention cesarean delivery for your twins.
 You’ll schedule the delivery in advance, speak with an anesthesiologist about your medical history, and even have a few blood tests to prepare and make sure everything is safe.
 If your babies are younger than 39 weeks at the time of your cesarean delivery, your doctor may test their lung maturity.

 When you arrive for your scheduled cesarean delivery, the medical team first cleans your abdomen and gives you an intravenous line (IV) for medications.
 After that, your anesthesiologist gives you a spinal block or other anesthesia to make sure you won’t feel a thing.

 Your doctor next makes an incision to access your babies.
 After your babies are delivered, your doctor also delivers your placenta through the incision.
 Then your abdomen is closed using sutures, and you can visit with your babies.

 You’re probably feeling pretty large and awkward this week.
 And you may also continue to deal with any or all of these additional third trimester symptoms in week 35, including:

 - swelling of the ankles, fingers, or face

 - low back pain with sciatica